 FIRST Lego League

 Using Lego Mindstorms Robotics kits, teams of 9-14 year old kids design, build and program autonomous robots to maneuver a field of Lego Structures in time-trials.
-The FLL@SUNYIT SENIOR SOLUTIONS season is underway.
+The FLL@SUNYIT WORLD CLASS season is underway.
 It isn't too late to start a team and join the fun!

 Mohawk Valley Technology Education and Pre-Engineering Showcase